HQSquantumsimulations/qoqo/documentation/src/backends.md

 ### Example

 A [QuantumProgram](hight-level/program.md) is created to be executed on the [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest) simulator backend.
-Here, all three options supported by an `EvaluatingBackend` are presented:
+In the below example, all three options supported by an `EvaluatingBackend` are presented for demonstrative purposes:

 * to run a single circuit,
 * to run a measurement, and
 * to run a quantum program.

+When building the final application, users can select the method that best fits their application's architecture.

 In python: